-Danforth East Wellness provides chiropractic care, registered massage therapy, craniosacral therapy, and acupuncture in our beautiful clinic.
+Danforth East Wellness provides chiropractic care, registered massage therapy, craniosacral therapy, acupuncture, counselling, and Japanese shiatsu therapy in our beautiful clinic.

 Massage Therapy is the hands-on manipulation of soft tissue to help ease muscle and joint pain, increase circulation, as well as promote a general sense of well-being.
 A typical massage treatment will involve a health history intake, assessment and treatment.
 Massage Therapists are regulated health care professionals governed by the College of Massage Therapists of Ontario.